KC and the Sunshine Band: 2000s and beyond

-On July 28, 2000, guitarist Jerome Smith died accidentally while working as a bulldozer operator.
+On July 28, 2000, guitarist Jerome Smith died while working as a bulldozer operator.

+On August 2, 2002, KC and the Sunshine Band were given a Star on the Hollywood Walk of Fame.

 In 2001 and 2007, the band released the albums I'll Be There For You and Yummy.
 Both were composed of archived material recorded before their hiatus.

 They appeared in the 2003 remake of the movie The In-Laws.

 On July 6, 2013, KC and the Sunshine Band were honored with a Golden Palm Star on the Palm Springs Walk of Stars.

+On July 1, 2024, the KC and the Sunshine Band Musical Who Do Ya Love? premiered at the Edinburgh Festival Fringe.
+A reworked version of the musical is scheduled to transfer to the Charing Cross Theatre in London's West End in September 2025 under the name Get Down Tonight.